avdhut5201/avdhut5201/README.md

 How to use it:
 Just download selenium and chrome webdriver and place it in folder mentioned or you can give path of your own webdriver in main class i.e erp.java
-Also change the credentials from LoginPage.java file to access your account
+Also change the credentials from LoginPage.java file to access your account To execute bot access erp.java
+All class names are specific webpages ad those pages can be accessed from pageobjecj package from src folder

 -->